Desquamative interstitial pneumonia

 Treatment and prognosis

 With smoking cessation and corticosteroid therapy, the prognosis is good.
+The overall prognosis of has been described as being significantly better than that of fibrotic non-specific interstitial pneumonia 11.
 Nevertheless, progressive disease with eventual death can occur, notably in patients with continued cigarette smoking.

 - 1. Attili AK, Kazerooni EA, Gross BH et-al. Smoking-related interstitial lung disease: radiologic-clinical-pathologic correlation.
 Radiographics.
 28 (5): 1383-96. doi:10.1148/rg.285075223 - Pubmed citation